tronpartnerships/TBT-Stanford/README.md

 **Purpose: Deploying a TRC20 token on TRON**

-1. Most Creative TRC20 Token - Workshop Bounty
+1. Most Creative TRC20 Token

 Create a basic TRC20 token on the TRON test net based on the on-site workshop - 2 most creative wins!